-We’re a group of local people campaigning against the proposal to build 3,500 houses on countryside to the north of Dorchester in Dorset.
+We’re a group of local people campaigning against the proposal to build over 4,000 houses on countryside to the north of Dorchester in Dorset.

 This is a much-loved area of the countryside, largely unchanged since Thomas Hardy’s day.
-A building development of 3,500 houses here would change the character of Dorchester deeply and irrevocably.
+A building development of over 4,000 houses here would change the character of Dorchester deeply and irrevocably.
 It will have a considerable impact on local services and traffic, but provide no guarantee of affordable housing.
-It will devastate the countryside and could damage our tourist industry.
+It will devastate the countryside, the wildlife and could damage our tourist industry.

 Where is the site?

 The map shows the proposed site in red.
 The grey area is the existing town of Dorchester and the blue area shows the size the Poundbury development will be when it is finished.

 The developers are the North Dorchester Consortium, which includes Persimmon Homes.

 There are a number of grounds for objecting to this development, including:

 - Connection to Dorchester and road links

 - Impact on the environment